Powered by Fr. Abraham Mutholath Foundation NFP

 There were many other miraculous signs that Jesus did

 The evangelists recorded details of only a few miracles of Jesus.
 Others are summarized such as, “Great crowds came to him, having with them the lame, the blind, the deformed, the mute, and many others.
 They placed them at his feet, and he cured them” (Mt 15:30).
-The intention of the evangelists was not to write a thorough biography of Jesus, but to write the gospel for the faith of their readers.
+The intention of the evangelists was not to write a thorough biography of Jesus as such, but to put in writing for posterity the Gospel for the faith of their readers.

 in the presence of his disciples

-The disciples were witnesses to Jesus’ miracles, even from the first one he did at the wedding at Cana in Galilee.
-From then on, they realized his glory and believed in him.
+The disciples were witnesses to Jesus’ miracles, even from the first one he had done at the wedding at Cana in Galilee.
+From then on, they realized the truth of his glory and believed in him.
 John the evangelist was a close companion of Jesus and witnessed most of the public ministry of Jesus.
-He was with Jesus even on rare occasions along with Peter and James.
+We’ve seen earlier in this book that he was with Jesus even on certain rare occasions, along with Peter and James.
 He was the only apostle who witnessed the crucifixion along with Mary, the mother of Jesus.
-John, after documenting the piercing Jesus’ heart, says, “An eyewitness has testified, and his testimony is true; he knows that he is speaking the truth, so that you also may [come to] believe” (Jn 19:35).
+John, after documenting the piercing of Jesus’ heart, says, “An eyewitness has testified, and his testimony is true; he knows that he is speaking the truth, so that you also may [come to] believe” (Jn 19:35).

 During the public ministry of Jesus, the disciples did not know that they would later document the life and teachings of Jesus.
-When they had to record them for the later Christians and evangelists, they selected what they thought might be relevant to their readers from numerous actions and teachings of Jesus.
-It was difficult to record all the vigorous activities and teachings of Jesus for over three years.
+When it did finally come to putting it on record for the use of later Christians and evangelists, they selected what they each thought might be relevant to their respective readership from among the numerous actions and teachings of Jesus.
+Presumably, it was difficult to record all the vigorous activities and teachings of Jesus for over three years at a time when documentation was yet to develop.

 (31) These are recorded so that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.